-The objective of this project will be do reproduce two fables from Aesop’s collection in a design reminiscent of the classical style.
-The design will ideally be indistinguishable in experience from reading a legitimate classic book of fables through its layout, font choice, and overall design conventions.
+The objective of this project was to reproduce two fables from Aesop’s collection in a design reminiscent of the classical style.
+Ideally, the design is meant to be indistinguishable in experience from reading a legitimate classic book of fables through its layout, font choice, and overall design conventions.
 Those conventions include things such as a limited text area, spot illustrations, and particular font choices.

 For the cover of the book, a simple but decorative approach was taken.
-In that time period leather and parchment were very common materials used in the production of books, so a similar type of leather pattern was used for the front of the book.
+In that time period, leather and parchment were very common materials used in the production of books, so a similar type of leather texture was used for the front of the book.
 To further match the classical style ornamentation, a clover-like pattern was created and used as a repeated element in the background.
-The illustrations are in a classical medieval style where heavier line work and cross hatching is used more frequently.
-The illustrations were designed to be relevant to the story, including the most important elements of the fables.
+The illustrations are in a classical medieval style where heavier line work and cross hatching are used more frequently.
+The illustrations were designed to be relevant to the story, referencing the most important elements of the fables.